istro/challenge-2/Readme.md

+## Notes as I go along:

+- Haven't built a rails app from scratch in... years.
+My experience has been mostly front-end, but much more full-stack at my previous job (Chalk).
+- Cleaning up default `Gemfile` found out about `Jbuilder`.
+This is probably something that would be useful for this exercise - but I will forgo learning about it as it seems like a rabbit hole that might take up more time than two hours allotted.
+-

+* * *

+# Instructions:

 # Generic Tagging JSON API

 We will be building a Generic Tagging JSON API that can store, retrieve, delete and report on the usage of a "tag" across different entities.
 This is a guide for the endpoints, if you think you have a better route or would like to modify the naming/schema feel free.